spacotto/spellbook/README.md

 | `ft_lstclear`     | Deletes and frees the given node and all its successors, using the function `del` and `free(3)`.
 Finally, set the pointer to the list to NULL. |
 | `ft_lstiter`      | Iterates through the list `lst` and applies the function `f` to the content of each node.                                                      |
 | `ft_lstmap`       | Iterates through the list `lst`, applies the function `f` to each node’s content, and creates a new list as a result.                          |
+> [!TIP]
+> The order of the functions follows a specific logic.
+Pay attention to it!